StevenLei2017/GrowthExperience/README.md

-# 150kSalaryGrowthExperience
+# GrowthExperience
-I plan to work in America, study hard to earn $150k salary for a year.
+study hard for a chance to change my life